jfroom/jfmk-auth/README.md

 # Overview

-Simple Rails user management & authentication web app to proxy a private single-page app with pre-signed, expiring content URLs from AWS S3.
+Rails personal project with user management & authentication to proxy serve a private, single-page app.

 ## Technologies

 - Rails 5, Postgres, Selenium, AWS S3, HAML, CoffeeScript, Bootstrap, SCSS
-- Docker Compose for development & test; Travis for CI/CD; Heroku Pipelines for production
+- Docker Compose for development & test; Travis for CI/CD; [Heroku Pipelines](https://devcenter.heroku.com/articles/pipelines) for production
-- Simple [`has_secure_password`](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) Rails API for authentication & cookie sessions.
+- 'Simple' [`has_secure_password`](http://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html) Rails API for authentication & cookie sessions.
 User is locked out after X failed attempts.
+- Authenticated users are served single-page app with a proxied index page, and expiring pre-signed URLs for sensitive S3 hosted content are parsed/injected.
+Demo content is instance of [`jfroom/portfolio-web`](//github.com/jfroom/portfolio-web).
 - Tests with MiniTest for models & integration, and Capybara Selenium acceptance tests running in a docker service with Chrome standalone.
 - VNC locally into the Selenium session to interact and debug.
-- Authenticated users are served single-page app with a proxied index page, and expiring pre-signed URLs for sensitive S3 hosted content are parsed/injected.
-Demo content is instance of [`jfroom/portfolio-web`](//github.com/jfroom/portfolio-web).
 - Let's Encrypt SSL certificates auto bound to the custom Heroku domain with [`letsencrypt-rails-heroku`](https://github.com/pixielabs/letsencrypt-rails-heroku).
 - Notify admin by email when user has logged in; sent with [SES](https://aws.amazon.com/ses/)
 - Mailer job runs async in background job with [Sucker Punch](https://github.com/brandonhilkert/sucker_punch)